 There are many benefits to funding your TFRA with after-tax dollars, just as you would with a Roth IRA.
 The cash value in the policy grows tax-deferred, and policy owners can take out tax-free loans using their cash account as collateral during their lifetime.
 This can be an extremely beneficial way to accumulate wealth while not having to worry about paying taxes on the growth.

-A tax-free retirement account funded with cash value life insurance can offer many benefits, including the ability to save money over time without paying taxes on the growth.
+A tax-free retirement account funded with cash value life insurance can offer many benefits, including saving money over time without paying taxes on the growth.
 This can be a great way to minimize your taxes during retirement.

 These accounts often have the triple tax advantage of tax-free growth, tax-free income during retirement, and tax-free transfer of wealth upon death.